When do trajectories matter? Identifiability analysis for stochastic transport phenomena: Introduction

-A major theme of this work is that the transport characteristics of diffusive populations are often measured by counting individuals, giving rise to \textit{count} data, as illustrated in Figure \ref{fig:F1}.
-A standard approach to model this data is to divide these counts by some unknown maximum carrying-capacity count, $\kappa$.
-This intermediate step converts counts into a non-dimensional quantity, $\rho = N/\kappa$, so that $\rho = 1$ corresponds to the maximum packing density.
-Phenomenological continuum models, such as exponential growth, logistic growth, and ecological competition models, are typically formulated in terms of $\rho$ without necessarily asking whether $\kappa$ can be estimated from the data~\cite{Murray2002,Skellam1951,EdelsteinKeshet2005,Kot2001}.
-Certainly, in the case of the snapshot shown in Figure \ref{fig:F1}, the value of $\kappa$ is not obvious from recording the count data.
-In the current work, we take a more fundamental and practical approach by working directly with count data.
-After formulating our discrete models in terms of counts, we explore the extent to which trajectory data can assist in estimating $\kappa$ and other relevant parameters.
-As we will illustrate, a surprising outcome is that count data can be insensitive to $\kappa$, whereas trajectory data allows us to estimate $\kappa$ reasonably precisely.
+A major theme of this work is that diffusive populations are often measured by counting individuals, giving rise to \textit{count} data.
+A standard approach is to divide these counts by an unknown maximum carrying-capacity count $\kappa$, giving the non-dimensional density $\rho=N/\kappa$, where $\rho=1$ corresponds to maximum packing.
+Phenomenological continuum models, including exponential growth, logistic growth and ecological competition models, are often formulated in terms of $\rho$ without asking whether $\kappa$ can be estimated from data~\cite{EdelsteinKeshet2005,Kot2001,Murray2002,Skellam1951}.
+In Figure \ref{fig:F1}, for example, $\kappa$ is not obvious from the count data alone.
+Here we work directly with counts rather than densities, and ask whether trajectory data can assist in estimating $\kappa$ and other parameters.
+A surprising outcome is that count data can be insensitive to $\kappa$, whereas trajectory data can estimate $\kappa$ reasonably precisely.